JetBrains/format-ripper/net/README.md

 Following types of executable files are supported:

-- for Portable executable (PE) files use `JetBrains.SignatureVerifier.PeFile`
+- for Portable executable (PE) files use `JetBrains.FormatRipper.Pe.PeFile`
-- for MS Windows Installer compound (MSI) files use `JetBrains.SignatureVerifier.Cf.MsiFile`
+- for Compound files or MS Windows Installer compound (MSI) files use `JetBrains.FormatRipper.Compound.CompoundFile`
-- for MachO use `JetBrains.SignatureVerifier.Macho.MachoFile`
+- for ELF files use `JetBrains.FormatRipper.Elf.ElfFile`
-- for Fat-MachO use `JetBrains.SignatureVerifier.Macho.MachoArch` to extract containing MachOs
+- for Mach-O/Fat-Mach-O use `JetBrains.FormatRipper.MachO.MachOFile`

 The client code should detect the file type and create an appropriate object to use.

 # File type detection

-In order to detect the file type `JetBrains.Util.FileType.FileTypeDetector` can be used.
+In order to detect the file type `JetBrains.FormatRipper.FileExplorer.FileTypeExplorer` can be used.

-### C#
+### CSharp

 ```c#
 void printFileInfo(string path)